Privacy Policy

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law.

-Under the GDPR (the EU General Data Protection Regulation), you have a number of specific rights with regards to your personal information:
+Under the General Data Protection Regulation (2016/679) (EU-GDPR) and as later enacted in UK law (UK-GDPR), the California Consumer Privacy Act (2018) and the UK Data Protection Act (2018), you have a number of specific rights with regards to your personal information:

 2. Right to correction – if you believe that any information we are holding on you is incorrect or incomplete, please contact us as soon as possible.
 We will promptly correct any information found to be incorrect.